aglushkov/serega/README.md

   preload_path: [:attachment] # or preload_path: [:attachment, :blob]
 ```

-In this case we don't know if preloads defined in ImageSerializer, should be
+In this case, we don't know if preloads defined in ImageSerializer, should be
 preloaded to `attachment` or `blob`, so please specify `preload_path` manually.
 You can specify `preload_path: nil` if you are sure that there are no preloads
 inside ImageSerializer.